-After having completed their research, the 24 students will meet again to present and discuss the results of their work.
-Each group of 6 students will present their results to the other students and staff from the collaborating academic institutions.
+After having completed their research thesis, the students will meet again to present and discuss the results of their work.
+Each group of students will present their results to the other students and staff from the collaborating academic institutions.
 Discussions will be held on possible ways forward, opportunities for the students to pursue further related activities, and collaboration opportunities for all involved academic institutions.
-Field visits to sites in Switzerland such as Water and Wastewater Treatment Plants will also be included.
+Field visits in Switzerland will be included.

-Read more about an implemented Online Day 2020.
+Read more about the implemented Online Day 2020.